solid/solidproject.org/_posts/implement/apps/first-app/2019-10-08-03_reading-data.md

   /* 2.
 Read the Subject representing the current user: */ const user = webIdDoc.getSubject(webId);
   /* 3.
 Get their foaf:name: */
-  return user.getLiteral(foaf.name)
+  return user.getString(foaf.name)
 }
 ```

 Two things to note here.
-First, we call `getLiteral` to indicate that we are looking for an actual
+First, we call `getString` to indicate that we are looking for an actual
-value, rather than a URL.
+value (i.e. a Literal), rather than a URL.
+(Likewise, we could e.g. use `getInteger` or `getDecimal`
+if we would expect a number.)
 However, the value could also have been a URL pointing to a different
 Subject, in which case we could in turn fetch _that_ Document.
 If that was what we expected, we
 could have used the method `getNodeRef` instead.

 The second thing to consider is that we cannot make any assumptions about what data is or is not
 present in the user's Pod.
-Thus, `user.getLiteral(foaf.name)` might also return `null`.
+Thus, `user.getString(foaf.name)` might also return `null`.
 This
 could happen if the Document does not include the user's name, if the name is stored differently
-(e.g. using `foaf:firstName` and `foaf:familyName`), or the `foaf:name` is not a Literal.
+(e.g. using `foaf:firstName` and `foaf:familyName`), or the `foaf:name` is not a literal string.

 Now that we're able to read data from the user's WebID, let's find out how we can read arbitrary
 other data.